-Humboldt Redwood can stand up to the elements for decades.
+Humboldt Sawmill redwood can stand up to the elements for decades.
 The application of sealants, paints or other finishes is not required to complete a redwood structure.
-When left unfinished, Humboldt Redwood’s rich color evolves into a soft, gray patina that blends beautifully with surrounding outdoor landscapes.
+When left unfinished, Humboldt Sawmill redwood’s rich color evolves into a soft, gray patina that blends beautifully with surrounding outdoor landscapes.

 Allowing Redwood to Weather Naturally

 With its inherent dimensional stability and decay resistance, redwood lumber is one of few wood species that can be allowed to weather naturally.
 This no-maintenance option results in a look often preferred for a rustic appearance.

 Color Changes Due to Weathering